 The 'level of service' is the defined service quality for a particular activity or service area against which service performance can be measured.
 They provide the basis for the life cycle management strategies and works programme identified within the Asset Management Plan.
-Levels of service support the Organisation's strategic goals and are based on customer expectations and statutory requirements.
-There are two criteria that dictate Levels of Service; Community Levels of Service; and Technical Levels of Service.
+Levels of service supports the Organisation's strategic goals and consider customer expectations and statutory requirements.
+Two criteria dictate Levels of Service; Community Levels of Service; and Technical Levels of Service.